Angelina Jolie Is Not Moving Her Children To London Despite Rumors

 In fact, on Tuesday Angelina Jolie gave her first lecture at the London School of Economics and discussed the role women play in refugee camps and how being stateless makes it more difficult for women to escape from crimes like sexual violence.
 Angelina also spoke about the work that is currently being done by governments as well as those who are involved in field work, much like the work she does with the United Nations.

-Gossip Cop further report that despite the claims of TMZ that Angelina Jolie is moving overseas with her family, Jolie’s own representative told Gossip Cop that “there is no plan to move to London.”
+Gossip Cop further reports that despite the claims of TMZ that Angelina Jolie is moving overseas with her family, Jolie’s own representative told Gossip Cop that “there is no plan to move to London.”

 How do you think Angelina Jolie’s new course will be and why do you think media sources keep insisting that she is moving to London with the children she has with Brad Pitt?